Jiff21/qa/utilities/oauth/Readme.md

 ## Introduction

-A helper to obtain a `Authorization: Bearer: token` via python.
+A helper to obtain a `Authorization: Bearer token` via python.

 ## Install